artprojectgroup/wc-apg-nifcifnie-field/readme.txt

 2. Screenshot of WC - APG NIF/CIF/NIE field.
 Billing and shipping forms.

 == Changelog ==
+= 1.7.2 =
+* VIES validation fix for Greece and Ireland.
 = 1.7.1 =
 * Adjustment to make the new option compatible with WooCommerce PDF Invoices & Packing Slips.
 = 1.7 =